 My advice to anyone who loves football, or just sport, in general, is to give it a go.

 I’ve made so many good friends, some of which will stay in my life forever.
-I’ve had experiences that I would never have even dreamt of, like spending nearly four weeks in Russia, winning a gold medal with team GB in the University Games, a preseason tour in South Africa, traveling to amazing countries, playing for England and most of all changing for the better as a person and a footballer.
+I’ve had experiences that I would never have even dreamt of, like spending nearly four weeks in Russia, winning a gold medal with Team GB in the University Games, a preseason tour in South Africa, travelling to amazing countries, playing for England and most of all changing for the better as a person and a footballer.

 Don’t let anyone tell you that you can’t, shouldn’t or won’t be able to do anything, especially play football.